Phonics and Early Reading

 Phases 2 to 4 are delivered throughout Reception and Phases 5 and 6 in Key Stage 1.
 Children are taught phonics altogether with their year group.
 Those who need additional support or extension will receive this from the teacher or LSA during the practice and application part of the phonics session.
 Children requiring additional phonics support will receive this in addition to their daily session.

 Phonics planning is provided within our SPP programme.
-The Phonics Bug planning follows the same teaching sequence for each lesson delivered through each and every phase: Introduce, Revisit, Teach, Practice and Apply.
+The Essential Letters and Sounds planning follows the same teaching sequence for each lesson delivered through each and every phase.
 Teachers and LSAs enhance planning to ensure that there is a multi-sensory approach to the delivery of the teaching sessions; however, follow the teaching sequence to ensure consistency across the key stages in the delivery of phonics.

 Reception – We aim for all children to have completed Phase 4 by the end of Reception.